DJKR Teachings on Aspiration: Taipei 2016 / Hong Kong 2021 / Bodh Gaya 2023 / Vancouver 2024 Alex Li Trisoglio: 9-Week Review 2024

 .
 I’m sure when we talk about rich, many of you think in terms of Elon Musk or Bill Gates.
 But if you read the description of the [wealth] of Sudhana and many other merchants here [in the sutra], today’s rich people are a joke [by comparison].
 It’s a joke.
 [Sudhana and the other merchants] are incredibly wealthy people.
 And if you have time to flip through [the sutra], the descriptions are there.

 But anyway, the Gandavyuha Sutra is sort of an account of this young bodhisattva, [who is] a pilgrim.
 Basically it’s [about] Sudhana’s travels as a pilgrim.
-And it is [and account of] his journey [in which he] encounters more than 50 gurus [or] masters, [who are all] bodhisattvas.
+And it is [an account of] his journey [in which he] encounters more than 50 gurus [or] masters, [who are all] bodhisattvas.
 And each one of them is just … I don’t know.
 For lack of words, I would just say [they are] mind-boggling.

 And just as a small note here, his journey was triggered by Mañjushri.
 Mañjushri basically made him have this curiosity.
 I don’t know what it is about the South13Ed.: In most cases, Shudana heads South in order to find his next teacher. but anyway, he says, Go to the South and find this master.
 If you want to know the incredible infinite bodhisattva path, go to the South.
 Find this master.14This is in verse 3.94 of the 84000 translation, where Mañjuśrī Kumārabhūta says: